keybeduro-lab/the-journey.ai/README.md

 ---

 ## ✨ Features
-- 🏞️ **20 Tourist Destinations** – one from each municipality/city in Quezon Province
+- 🏞️ **Various Tourist Destinations** – one from each municipality/city in Quezon Province
 - 💻 **Responsive Web Design** – accessible on desktop and mobile devices
 - 📸 **Image Galleries** – highlights each destination with visuals
 - 📍 **Short & Detailed Descriptions** – includes historical, cultural, and travel details